-African-American Pentecostal Church Group on Historic Israel Visit
+African-American Pentecostal Church Group on Historical Israel Visit

 The Fellowship | September 3, 2015

 JERUSALEM, Sept.
-3 — The International Fellowship of Christians and Jews (The Fellowship) led the largest African-American Pentecostal group in the United States on its first – ever trip to Israel recently, heralding a new era in Christian support for Israel.
+3 — The International Fellowship of Christians and Jews (The Fellowship) led the largest African-American Pentecostal group in the United States on a historical Israel visit – its first ever trip to Israel, heralding a new era in Christian support for Israel.

 Twenty – one top ministers of the Church of God in Christ (COGIC) from around the U.S. participated in the group’s first – ever Israel trip, and was conducted in association with the Ministry of Tourism.
 Rabbi Yechiel Eckstein, founder and president of The Fellowship, accompanied the church leaders throughout their trip.